markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 3, 2025](https://github.com/markjprice/web-dev-net9/issues/11).

 In Step 2, I wrote, "(You will learn more about middleware later in this chapter.)"
 But during final drafts of the book, I moved this section from Chapter 8 to Chapter 2, so this note is no longer true.
 In the next edition, I will delete the note, and I will add a new section briefly introducing middleware and other terminology to Chapter 1.

+# Page 118 - Inserting, updating, and deleting suppliers

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 4, 2025](https://github.com/markjprice/web-dev-net9/issues/12).

+In Step 5, the first bullet says, "The `<form>` element with a `PUT` method is ordinary HTML, so an `<input type="submit" />` element inside it will make an HTTP `PUT` request back to the current path with values of any other elements inside that form."

+But HTML forms inherently support only two HTTP methods: `GET` and `POST`.
+They do not natively support `PUT`, `DELETE`, or other HTTP methods.
+This limitation means that when you need to use `PUT` or `DELETE`, you cannot specify these methods directly in the `<form>` element.

+A convention in ASP.NET Core MVC is to simulate these methods using `POST`, often with the help of a hidden input field called `_method` or specifying the action in the path, like `/home/editsupplier` and `/home/deletesupplier`.

+In the next edition, I will change `PUT` to `POST` in that sentence, and I will add a note at the start of this section to explain why we do not use `PUT` or `DELETE` methods, despite in a RESTful API design:
+- `POST` is typically used for creating resources.
+- `PUT` is used for updating resources.
+- `DELETE` is used for deleting resources.